-Major components of the GbE switch module
+Major components of the GbE switch modules

-The orange color on the release latch on your GbE switch module identifies this device as a hot-swap component.
+Orange on the release latch on the GbE switch module identifies this device as a hot-swap component.
 You can install or remove this component while the BladeCenter unit is running.

-The following illustration shows the major components of your GbE switch module.
+The following illustrations show the major components of the copper and fiber GbE switch modules.